arm-grant/battle/game-titles.md

 # Game Titles

-The vision for us is to create an ecosystem of game titles that explore the expansive narrative of the Battle Drones universe.
+The vision for us is to create an ecosystem of game titles that explore the expansive narrative of the Battle seekers universe.
 Not only that, we want to offer a variety of games that have different gameplay and experiences to suit all players.
-As we develop the Battle Drones Universe, you’ll start to see clues and hints at what’s to come.
+As we develop the Battle seekers Universe, you’ll start to see clues and hints at what’s to come.